alanseed/cml_rain/README.md

 # Rain / no rain classification

-`scripts/rain_class.py` implements some of the RAINLINK algorithm to classify a link with rain.
+`scripts/rain_class.py` implements the RAINLINK algorithm to classify a link with rain.

-This algorithm invokes a spatial search for the links within a range of the link and with valid attenuation fields and checks if more than half of them have s_attenuation greater than some threshold.
+This algorithm invokes a spatial search for the links within a range of the link and with valid attenuation fields and classifies rain if the median attenuation and specific attenuation in the neighbourhood exceeds certain limits.

+The neighbours within 10 km of a link with valid data for the reference time are identfied and the attenuation and specific attenuation for each of the neighbouring links are etracted from the database.

+It takes 5-10 seconds to perform this classification on network of 3000 links.

 ## Usage